Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-Using the simulated detections produced earlier in this section we plot in Figure \ref{fig:dichotomy} the planet multiplicity distributions of our synthetically-detected systems, and also of the Kepler sample.
-Note that more than 90\% of the {\it unstable} planetary systems of Model-I with ${\rm t_{start}=0.5~Myr}$ have 2 or more planets inside 0.7~AU (red dashed line in the left-hand panel of Figure \ref{fig:dichotomy}).
-The two {\it stable} systems of Model-I with ${\rm t_{start}= 0.5~Myr}$ have six and eight planets in their chains.
+Figure \ref{fig:dichotomy} shows the multiplicity distributions of our synthetically detected systems compared with that of the Kepler sample.
+Here we make use of the simulated detections produced earlier in this section.
+We note that more than 90\% of the unstable planetary systems of Model I with ${\rm t_{start}=0.5~Myr}$ have two or more planets inside 0.7~AU (red dashed line in the left-hand panel of Figure \ref{fig:dichotomy}).
+The two stable systems of Model I with ${\rm t_{start}= 0.5~Myr}$ have six and eight planets in their chains.

-Simulated detections of {\it unstable} systems of Model-I with ${\rm t_{start}= 0.5~Myr}$ provide a very good match to the Kepler multiplicity.
-Simulated observations of {\it unstable} systems rise the fraction of single planets from $\sim$10\%\footnote{In fact, these {\it unstable} systems have additional planets but they are beyond 0.7~AU and thus do not account in our analysis.
+Simulated detections of unstable systems of Model I with ${\rm t_{start}= 0.5~Myr}$ provide a very good match to the Kepler multiplicity.
+Simulated observations of unstable systems rise the fraction of single planets from $\sim$10\%\footnote{in reality, these unstable systems have additional planets but they are beyond 0.7~AU and thus do not account in our analysis.
 We also stress that these systems formed with multiple planets inside 0.7~AU but dynamical instabilities after gas dispersal resulted in multiple scattering events and collisions resulting in a single planet inside 0.7~AU. } to about $\sim$75\%.
-Because {\it unstable} systems typically have planets with orbits mutually inclined, several planets in these systems may not transit and, consequently, simulated observations tend to find a peak at ${\rm N_{det}=1}$.
 This result is consistent with that of \citet{izidoroetal17}.
-Simulated observations of {\it stable} planetary systems result in a very spread and almost flat multiplicity distribution.
+Simulated observations of stable planetary systems result in a very spread and almost flat multiplicity distribution.